heikal-b/newengland-mad/README.md

 2) First filtering.
 Tweets collected from Twitter are filtered for the adverbial usage of *mad*.
 This is done with filter_1/filter_mad.py.
 The tweets are segregated into different CSV files therein according to whether it contains adverbial *mad*.

 3) Second filtering.
 The first filtering obtained mostly cases of adverbial *mad*.
 However, there are some false positives.
 In general the false positives involve highly colloquial terms or abbreviations which have been confused as adjectives following *mad*.

-These cases are separated out with filter_2/filter_2.py, and the resulting data files are therein.
-The next plan is to possibly submit those words to the Urban Dictionary website in an automated way to check if they are adjectives.
+4) The finalized data are in finalized_data.csv

+5) Exploratory work